slsheldon/ssg-bid/content/en.md

 Biodiversity Information for Development (BID) is a multi-year, €3.9 million programme funded by the [European Union](http://europa.eu) and led by [GBIF](http://gbif.org)—the Global Biodiversity Information Facility—with the aim of increasing the amount of biodiversity information available for use in scientific research and policymaking in the [‘ACP’ nations of sub-Saharan Africa, the Caribbean and the Pacific](https://ec.europa.eu/europeaid/regions/african-caribbean-and-pacific-acp-region_en).

-GBIF will announce the selection of projects from the first round of proposal submissions from sub-Saharan Africa in April 2016.
+Funded projects for sub-Saharan Africa have been selected, and the GBIF Secretariat will announce the recipients in June 2016.

-GBIF will issue calls for proposals in the Caribbean and Pacific Islands during Q2 of 2016, with a second and final call for Africa ACP countries planned in 2017.
+GBIF will issue calls for proposals in the Caribbean and Pacific Islands later in 2016, and a second and final call for Africa ACP countries is expected to follow in 2017.

 -----------------